Adrian Swire: Career

 He was the chairman of John Swire & Sons from 1987 to 1997, and from 2002 to 2004.
 He was on the board of directors of Cathay Pacific, an airline partially owned by the family business, from 1965 to 2005.

 Honours

-He was made a Knight Bachelor in the 1982 New Year Honours.
+Swire was made a Knight Bachelor in the 1982 New Year Honours.

 Personal life

 He was married to Lady Judith Compton, the daughter of William Bingham Compton, 6th Marquess of Northampton.
 They had three children, Martha, Merlin and Samuel.
 The family lived at Sparsholt Manor, near Wantage.

 He was a keen amateur pilot, serving as a member of the Royal Hong Kong Auxiliary Air Force.
-From 1995 to 2004 he was Pro-Chancellor of Southampton University.
+From 1995 to 2004, he was Pro-Chancellor of Southampton University.

 He was a member of White's, Brooks's, Pratt's and the Hong Kong Club.